SheffieldDFG/English-Indices-of-Deprivation-2015/README.md

 The data is presented by postcode and by Lower Layer Super Output Area (LSOA).

-The data file containing this information is called "
+The data can be found within the file "deprivation_data.csv"